Solving Coupled Nonlinear Forward-backward Stochastic Differential Equations: An Optimization Perspective with Backward Measurability Loss: Conclusion

 \section{Conclusion}

-In this paper, we have proposed and studied the backward measurability loss (BML) for general coupled forward-backward stochastic differential equations.
+This paper proposes and studies the backward measurability loss (BML) for general coupled FBSDEs.
 We have analyzed the theoretical properties of the proposed BML and illustrated its physical interpretation through Picard iterations.
 Exploiting the property that the BML value equals zero if and only if the trial solution coincides with the equation's solution, we have developed an algorithm for numerically solving FBSDEs based on optimizing the BML value.
 The effectiveness of the proposed algorithm has been demonstrated through numerical experiments on two coupled nonlinear FBSDEs and two stochastic optimal control problems.